hozlucas28/C-Course-2024/README.md

     Summary
 </h2>
 <p>
-    This is a repository where I store all lessons that I take on the Programing assignment of <a href="https://www.unlam.edu.ar/" target="_blank">National University of Matanza</a> (UNLaM), related with C language.
+    This is a repository where I store all lessons that I take on the Programming assignment of <a href="https://www.unlam.edu.ar/" target="_blank">National University of Matanza</a> (UNLaM), related with C language.
 </p>

 <h2>